iamdlfl/sunday-worship-playlist/README.md

 # Sunday Worship Playlist
-The purpose of this script is to update a Spotify playlist with the songs that will be sung during the upcoming Sunday service for Creekside Community church.
+The purpose of this script is to update a Spotify playlist with the songs that will be sung during the upcoming Sunday service for Creekside Community Church.
 This is done with the following steps:
 1. Get songs for the upcoming Sunday using Planning Center Online API.
 2. Get the "Upcoming Sunday" playlist from Spotify.